-What exactly do people gain from owning their home?
+What exactly do people gain from owning their homes?
 Buying real estate is something that most people do.
 So, let’s take a moment to understand why someone would buy real estate.
 Shelter is one of the base human needs but this reasoning goes further than that.
 People buy real estate because they have the right to do so and because of the financial benefit.

 What is the Bundle of Rights?

 One of the most common reasons people buy homes is for the legal privileges that come with it.
 This is commonly referred to as the bundle of rights.
-These privileges include right of enjoyment, right to possession, right to transfer, and right to encumber.
+These privileges include the right of enjoyment, right to possession, right to transfer, and right to encumber.
 Below are the bundle of rights homeowners possess: